 Always wondered how to find Betelgeuse?
 The picture below will elucidate the location of this gigantic star.

 Betelgeuse is also called α Orionis.
-Betelgeuse is the true name, from the Arab yad al-ǧauzā, the hand of the giantess, and is a star in the Constellation Orion, sometimes also referred to as the shoulder star of Orion.
+Betelgeuse originates of the Arab yad al-ǧauzā, the hand of the giantess, sometimes also referred to as the shoulder star of Orion.

 Why is Betelgeuse intriguing?

 Betelgeuse is a giant star and is classified as a red super-giant.
 It has about a thousand times the diameter of our sun and has about ten thousand times as much luminosity, as a result of which Betelgeuse can easily be seen in the night sky, as it is the tenth brightest star.
 This star is of great astronomical interest.
 Its radius was the first to be determined by interferometry and it varies by about 15%.
 As a result, also Betelgeuse’s brightness varies a factor between +0.3 and + 0.6.
 This is one of the very few stars that are visible from Earth as a surface, not just a point in the sky.
 Most likely this star is an amazing 500 light years away!